hpfast/webmapping_for_beginners_wiki/Leaflet-step-2.md

 ### Markers, circles and polygons
 Now we will add custom markers, circles and polygons to your map. (for example your home address).

-:arrow_forward: Add the following to your map:
+:arrow_forward: Add the following to your Javascript:

 ``` js
 var marker = L.marker([42.349239, -71.041342]).addTo(map);